 - Arrested and never formally charged.

-Felony convictions undoubtedly leave a devastation mark on one's record, however the state of Texas does allow for the expungement of felonies, under certain circumstances.
+Felony convictions undoubtedly leave a devastating mark on one's record; however, the state of Texas does allow for the expungement of felonies under certain circumstances.

 The most common reasons a felony may be expunged are: